Islami Andolan Bangladesh: Social

 The party protested against the government of Bangladesh for allowing a women's football tournament in October 2004 and called it "disgrace to women".

 The party has campaigned in favour of a blasphemy law and organised rallies in support for a restoration of the caretaker government of Bangladesh, as well as demanding punishment of former government minister Abdul Latif Siddiqui for his comments criticizing Hajj and Muhammad.
 A memorandum has been submitted to the United Nations, urging an end to the violence occurring in Rakhine State, Myanmar.
 Prior to leaving Baitul Mukarram, party leaders, including Mufti Syed Rezaul Karim, delivered speeches denouncing the atrocities faced by the Rohingya people in Myanmar.
 In 2019, numerous activists from Islami Andolan Bangladesh assembled at the north gate of Baitul Mukarram National Mosque following Jumah prayers, staging a protest in the vicinity of the mosque against the Citizenship (Amendment) Act (CAA) and the National Register of Citizens (NRC) in India.
 They raised slogans such as, "No CAB, no NRC, and stop torturing Muslims in India!
 Where is humanity?"

-On April 25, 2017, IAB announced plans to besiege the Prime Minister's Office, demanding the arrest of "atheist bloggers who insulted Islam" and the enactment of legislation to penalize those who "insult Islam" in Parliament.
+On April 25, 2017, IAB emanded he arrest of "atheist bloggers who insulted Islam" and the enactment of legislation to penalize those who "insult Islam" in Parliament.

 The party has been particularly vocal compared to others during the 2024 Bangladesh textbook tearing controversy, advocating for a boycott of Aarong and BRAC University as part of its anti-transformation protests.

 Political

-The proposals put forth by both the Awami League and the Bangladesh Nationalist Party concerning the election-time government have been dismissed as flawed and ineffective in addressing the current political crisis.
-The party has called for the dissolution of parliament and the establishment of a neutral caretaker government to oversee a fair election.
-IAB Amir Sayed Rezaul Karim criticized the recent local government elections as unjust, stating, "Had the elections been conducted fairly, the true popularity of the party would have been evident."
-He further remarked on the political climate, asserting, "The populace seeks liberation from the current oppressive and autocratic regime.
-In their desperate quest for a peaceful society, they struggle to find viable alternatives.
-Consequently, they are increasingly turning to an Islamist party like ours, with growing participation in the Islamist movement.
-Interest in IAB is rising as people see no other options."
+Islami Andolan Bangladesh highly supports Islamic unity and have proposed for all Islamist parties uniting for Election.